Dairy Licensing in Michigan

 Legislated milk system changes on previously established Dairy Farms

-There are several steps to starting a Grade "A" Dairy Plant.
-For more information, read on.
+Steps to starting a Grade "A" Dairy Plant.

-For the steps to becoming a Licensed Grade "A" Milk Distributor, read on.
+Steps to becoming a Licensed Grade "A" Milk Distributor.

 A receiving station is a facility that receives milk and has storage vessels for the milk.
 To license a receiving station, please read the following page.